redFrik/udk12-Back_to_basics/udk141218/README.md

 it should sound and post values. stop it with cmd+period.

+now try lowering the delay time in arduino, change the sound in supercollider, change the mapping (.linexp) also in supercollider, maybe add a smoothing .lag(1) to freq etc etc.

 multiple sensors
 --
-if you want to read more than one analog input, the code gets a little bit more involved. to know which value we are receiving in supercollider, we can first send out a special value (here 100), then the A0 value and last the A1 value. supercollider then waits until it receives 100 and then read the following two incoming values into the right variables (here val and val2). this is not 100% failsafe, but for now it's ok. (e.g. it will fail at upstart if both analog inputs are also 100). to improve it you can send more 'header' and even 'footer' values, but that also comes to with a price of more data overhead more cpu load.
+if you want to read more than one analog input, the code gets a little bit more involved.

 ```cpp
 void setup() {
     Serial.begin(57600);